Long term, residential treatment services, ranging from medical stabilization, residential treatment, outpatient to sober living.

 It is essential that detoxing from alcohol is treated as rigorously as other forms of drug detox.
 The withdrawal symptoms associated with an alcohol detox can potentially be fatal and should, therefore, always be carried out under medical supervision.
 If there is no effective withdrawal plan in place or enough preparation, quitting can have adverse physiological and neurological effects on the body, putting the entire detox process at risk.

-At Brazos Recovery Services, we understand this risk.
+At Brazos Recovery, we understand this risk.
 We offer a safe and secure environment for you, or your loved one’s detox; along with professional guidance and supervised personal care.
 Alcohol withdrawal symptoms can be challenging and often emerge soon after the detox process begins.
 Our supervision and medical expertise allow us to address withdrawal symptoms early and effectively.
 With our extended experience in guiding people through detox and withdrawal, we understand every stage of the process and every possible challenge that may arise.